 This report is not a full integrated report.
 However, it incorporates some of the key IR concepts.
-We've included a graphic on pages 2-3 which shows our value creation process, starting with inputs, or value drivers.
+We've included a graphic in the full PDF report on pages 2-3 which shows our value creation process, starting with inputs, or value drivers.